quangIO/Elevator-VertX/README.md

 This is a attempt to make a more modern and efficient design of elevator system compare to my old https://github.com/quangIO/Elevator.
 The older one uses multi-threaded, inefficient, "eager" approach.
-An event loop keep tracking the request queue to see if there exists some requests need to dispatch to elevators.
+An event loop keep tracking the request queue to see if there exists some requests need to be sent to elevators.
 (Lock based, CPU hungry, and waste of electricity)

 ### How does this work?